-Regulations:

-Hythe House Support operates within the regulations made under sections 22 and 48 of the Care Standard Act (CSA) 2000 and the powers under the Children Act 1989 (s59) & 2004.
-The Disabilitity and Equality Act 2010.
-The Human Rights Act 1998, The Children (Leaving Care) Act 2000
+Regulations: Hythe House Support operates within the regulations made under sections 22 and 48 of the Care and Equality Act 2010.
+The Human Rights Act 1998, The Children (Leaving Care) Act 2000 under sections 23 and 49 of the CSA 2000.

-Standards:

-Hythe House Support follows the National Minimum Standards laid down by the Department of Health under sections 23 and 49 of the CSA 2000.
 In terms of best practice Hythe House Support follows the UK National Minimum Standards for Foster Care (2011).
-Children Act Guidance and Regulations Volume 4: Fostering Services 2011.
+Children Act Guidance and Regulations